brandonscholten/website/blog/markdown/vscode_tutorial_local.md

 #### MacOS

-Mac users have a much easier life.
 The GCC compiler as well as the other tools nessecary to compile C++ for MacOS can be installed in two steps:

 1. use cmd + space to open spotlight search (or click the magnifying glass by the Wi-Fi icon in the top right corner) and type "terminal".
 Open the terminal application.